dcgza3326VictoriaRamos/mon/README.md

 Code cleanup and formatting
 Added new feature for better user experience - update 28 Fixed code formatting issues - v6.7.6
+Updated README with new instructions - build 544